UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ```

 # Current implementation style: stimuli.js (javascript object)
 In the first templates we will deliver, we design out stimulus configurations in the javascript key-value pair style.
-It's not that difficult and has the benefits of being available without using extra code to implement the availablity ot test items in context of an experiment.
+It's not that difficult and has the benefits of being available without using extra code to implement the availablity of test items in an experiment-specific, <i>'dynamic'</i> context.
 ```
 var stimuli = [
     {